ZacGladman/THG-DB-Presentation/notes.md

 - is a serverless, making it good in high-concurrency scenarios; some BigQuery users have claimed to run up to 10,000 queries at once.
 - offers in-built machine learning features; don't need to write own algorithms in Python or Java.
 - uses familiar SQL syntax.
-- super-fast SQL queries using the processing power of Google’s infrastructure.
+- no need to move data from the data warehouse to elsewhere, e.g. external Python-based ML frameworks; it brings ML to the data.
+- this increases speed of development/innovation.
 - can process trillions of rows per second.